F5Networks/f5-declarative-onboarding/docs/index.rst

 This guide contains information on downloading, installing, and using F5 Declarative Onboarding.

-See :ref:`revision-history` for information on document changes.
+..
+NOTE:: To see what's new in Declarative Onboarding, see the the :ref:`revision-history`

 To provide feedback on this documentation, you can file a GitHub Issue or email us at solutionsfeedback@f5.com.

 Use the following links, the navigation on the left, and/or the Next and Previous buttons to explore the documentation.